Tinkerforge/doc/source/Technical_Data.rst

    stack to select up to eight Bricks in the Stack.
 A Brick is only permitted to answer messages if it is selected (Select=low).
 Every Brick takes the first select signal of the bottom connector as its select.
-The other select lines are shiftet, such that the second select signal of the bottom is the first select signal at the top, and so on.
+The other select lines are shifted, such that the second select signal of the bottom is the first select signal at the top, and so on.
 This method guarantees that the next eight Bricks on the top of a master have their own select lines.
 If more than eight Bricks would be connected to the master, only the lower